virt-manager/virt-manager/CONTRIBUTING.md

 * https://translate.fedoraproject.org/projects/virt-manager/virt-manager/
 * More info about translating as part of Fedora: https://fedoraproject.org/wiki/L10N/Translate_on_Weblate
-* The up to date translation `.pot` template is stored in the [`translations` branch](https://github.com/virt-manager/virt-manager/tree/translations) and synced with the `main` branch before release.
+* The up to date translation `.pot` template is stored in the `main` branch
+* Translations are submitted by Weblate as pull requests, usually merged to the `main` branch before release and whenever needed (e.g. before updating the `.pot` template)

 ## Advanced testing